-This section looks at enrolment rates for different age groups.
-Figure 5 shows that participation in post-school educational institutions (with looking at the participation of 19 - 23 year olds) is a little above 30% since 2010.
+The aim of this section is to track what individuals do after leaving secondary school.
+To do so, the focus will be on individuals aged 19 to 23 years old as they will likely be completing school and furthering their education at higher education institutions.
+Figure 4 shows that participation in post-school educational institutions a little above 30% since 2010.
 The large proportion of individuals in this age group who are not enrolled in any educational institution is a concern and warrants further investigation into the activities which these individuals are involved with.